algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 - Extern type support to "link" C++ types shared by different bindings.
 - Simple and hopefully easy to dive into the codebase.

-The solution has to be available for Windows, Linux, and macOS.
+The solution has to be available for Windows, Linux, and MacOS.

 # Solution